18F/before-you-ship/_pages/security/dynamic-scanning.md

 #### Fuzzing

 ["Fuzzing"](https://en.wikipedia.org/wiki/Fuzz_testing) refers to feeding a large amount of random (and/or potentially malicious) data to an application with the intention of finding vulnerabilities related to poor error handling or incomplete input validation.
+Typically, fuzzing is used on query parameters and form fields.

 Any request in ZAP can be fuzzed.
 Simply right click on it, select Attack -> Fuzzer.
 Read more about ZAP's Fuzzing capabilities [here](https://github.com/zaproxy/zap-core-help/wiki/HelpAddonsFuzzConcepts).

 ### More Information

 The [ZAP User Guide](https://github.com/zaproxy/zap-core-help/wiki) is phenomenal.
 If you run into an issue, this should be the first place you check.

-We gave an introduction to ZAP talk as part of our engineering tech talks series.
-[Vulnerability with OWASP ZAP](https://www.youtube.com/watch?v=2Dp7pAvKHaM) ([more info and slides](https://github.com/18F/tech-talks/tree/master/vuln-scanning))

 The [OWASP Vulnerable Web Applications Directory](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project#tab=Main) has a great list of (intentionally) vulnerable targets that are useful for testing the capability of ZAP.